What a Good Education, Health and Care Plan Should Look Like

 Name a Suitable School

 EHC Plans should also include the type and name of the school that is suitable to meet the child/young person’s needs.
-An EHC plan will of course only be considered to be good if the child, parents and young people are satisfied that the school named is suitable to meet need.
+This can be mainstream or specialist and this should depend on the needs of the individual child.

 What makes a good EHC plan varies for each child/young person depending on their individual needs.
-We recommend that legal advice is sought from an Education Law specialist whenever an EHC plan is received, so that specific legal advice can be given and assistance can be provided with any required appeal.
+We recommend that legal advice is sought from an Education Law specialist whenever an EHC plan is received, so that specific legal advice can be given and assistance can be provided with any required appeal to challenge the contents of an EHCP if you need to.

 Get in touch, today!